Skip to main content

 Options

-The flowchart for the B.A.
-Chemistry degree depicts the chronological order of completion of the required chemistry courses with their academic prerequisites noted in parentheses.
-It is important to note that whereas CHEM 115, 116, 233, 234, 235, 236, and 497 are offered during the fall, spring, and summer terms, the remaining required and elective chemistry courses are offered only once during the academic year.
+It is important to note that whereas CHEM 115/115L, 116/116L, 233/233L, and 234/234L are offered during the fall, spring, and summer terms, the remaining required and elective chemistry courses are not offered during the summer term and may be offered only once during the academic year.

 GEF Requirement for the B.A.
 Degree in Chemistry